Why Sell With Greg?

 Nimble footprint, not a lumbering battleship

 I am a sole real estate agent with unstoppable energy and passion for my chosen profession.
 I manage my practice, from technical items to writing all the content on this site, from paperwork, to all client actions.
 Therefore, my head is fully in the game, and my overhead is low.
-This provides me with the opportunity to be incredibly competitive on commissions.
+This provides me with the opportunity to be highly competitive on commissions.
 I do not have to rely on a team member to ensure my processes are solid or that my clients are effectively and respectfully served.
 Most importantly, your home is not just another listing to me.
 I value every listing as I value my livelihood, because it is.
 Teams talk a lot about synergies and specialization and all that.
 They have to blab a lot because their vulnerabilities in business can often exceed the benefits.
 I should know; I spent my time in a team environment.
 You meet the mega-agent one time, at listing, then you generally have the ‘pleasure’ of dealing with subordinates from that point forward.
 Is that bad?
 Who knows?
 But it is not ideal, and I do know that if I were selling my home, I’d seek something more organic.
 That’s why I choose to remain independent and take amazing care of my friends and clients.
 Here’s a pledge that I’ve always offered.
 If you list with me and are unhappy with my performance at any time, we’ll honestly talk about and explore the situation to resolve the issue, whatever it was.
 Or I will cancel the list agreement at no obligation or charge to you.

 Marketing Your Home